esper-io/console_docs/docs/pipeline/README.md

 **Note:** We currently suppport manual trigger.

-A new pipeline (base) can be created with three default stages using the Console (You can create more than three stages via the Esper CLI).
+A new pipeline (base) can be created with 5 stages using the Console (You can create more than 5 stages via the Esper CLI).
 Create a new job that will indicate the operation (Application Install in this case) and corresponding application/version.

 Start a new run to initiate a pipeline - the user can choose to update the application version to be installed before starting a new run.
 A Run can be started, paused, resumed, or terminated.